Environment Baselining Pilot

 When combined with information from satellite imaging and species identification, the software can calculate the amount of carbon stored across the farm and identify which areas are the key carbon stores.

-Carbon stocks in woody biomass are mapped out (left) and areas of water run-off are identified (right)
+Carbon stocks in woody biomass are mapped out (left) and areas of run-off risk are identified (right)

-As LiDAR scanning maps ground features and terrain, it can be combined with data to identify water run-off areas and guide decisions on reducing soil erosion, buffer zones, drainage plans or nutrient planning to cut pollution risks.
+As LiDAR scanning maps ground features and terrain, it can be combined with data to identify areas at risk of run-off and guide decisions on reducing soil erosion, buffer zones, drainage plans or nutrient planning to cut pollution risks.

 The maps can also highlight where gaps in hedgerows, scrub or tree cover could be connected to create wildlife corridors and larger habitats, greatly enhancing their value

-The second phase of measurements began in January 2025 and will run till the end of 2025.
+The second phase of measurements began in January 2025.
 Specialists Agricarbon are using vehicle-mounted core samplers and taking soil cores from various depths down to 1 metre, or the C horizon.

 This enables a better understanding of where soil organic carbon is stored and allows the impact of cropping and management practices to be tracked with subsequent sampling.